WithoutHaste/Pinker/README.md

 Uses [Semantic Versioning 2.0.0](https://semver.org/).

 To see what version you are using: `let v = pinker.version;`

+In Progress - v1.4.0
+- bug fix: removed CORS render option which is no longer supported in FireFox

 [Labels and Relations - v1.3.0](https://github.com/WithoutHaste/Pinker/releases/tag/v1.3.0)
 - support labels on relationship lines/arrows